sergeio/riddle-blog/math.md

 $$ \frac{1}{4} + \frac{2}{8} + \frac{3}{16} + \frac{4}{32} + \frac{5}{64} + \frac{6}{128} + \frac{7}{256} + \frac{8}{512} + \frac{9}{1024} = .99\ \mathrm{girls\ per\ family} $$

 Whoa!
-They're making a comeback, and we're only 9 terms into this infinite sum.
+They _are_ making a comeback, and we're only 9 terms into this infinite sum.
 I renounce my intuition and would now guess that somehow, the amount of girls precisely equals the amount of boys in the country.
 Well, on average.